Jasmijn de Boo

 Alix’s favourite thing to drink in the whole world is water, but she knows that doesn’t do much for the fun vegan image.
 So sometimes she drinks it with a curly straw.
 Easy to talk to and fun to be around, Alix will make you feel comfortable in any situation.
 Except in situations where someone needs to swim in cold water or ride a bike.
 She doesn’t do those things.
 Most subjects interest Alix, but she’s not one to pass up a little bit of 18th century social history.

 WHY VEGAN?
 “I live next to a slaughter house.
 The smell is terrible.
 Sometimes, when the house is quiet, I can hear the cows mooing from trucks that are parked waiting.
 I always have the radio on at home.
 Part of me wants to scream, or hurl myself in front of the trucks.
 Luckily, a bigger part of me is extremely happy to go out to work for The Vegan Society each day – an organisation that makes a positive difference.
 It’s a far more effective fight than screaming at truck drivers.
 I’ve been vegan for about a year and a half, and have loved every minute of it.
-I was spurred on by a really cool lady called Irene Barrett, who is a member of The Vegan Society actually.
+I was spurred on by a friend of mine, who is a member of The Vegan Society.
 She really helped me to get going, and I’m ever so grateful that she did!” - Alix

 Administration and Finance Officer